CyleA25088/cse210-projects/prove/Develop03/README.md

 **Description**
 Represents a single word in the scripture text.
 Keeps track of whether the word is hidden or visible and provides display functionality.
+Each `Word` begins visible by default and can only be hidden once during runtime.

 ---